somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 #### Environment Used
 - Bernoulli Environment - Produces success(1) or failure(0) with some probability.
-- Fractional Reward Environment - Produces success values ranging from 0 to 1 and failure(0) with a certain probability
+- Fractional Reward Environment - Produces success values ranging from 0 to 1 and failure(0) with a certain probability.

 #### Simulation Parameters
 I have tested with multiple combinations -
-- Number of Arms - Ranging from 5 arms to 12 arms
+- Number of Arms - Ranging from 5 arms to 12 arms.
-- Arms Mean - Ranging from 0.01 to 0.20, and the means are equally spaced, but randomly assigned
+- Arms Mean - Ranging from 0.01 to 0.20, and the means are equally spaced but randomly assigned.
 - Number of Episodes - 10,000

 ### Regret Plot

-In the Multi-Arm Bandit problem, the maximum possible reward would be obtained if the best arm/banner was chosen at every time step.
-Every time a non-optimal banner is selected the total possible reward that can be obtained reduces further from this theoretical maximum.
+In the Multi-Arm Bandit problem, the maximum possible reward would be obtained if the best arm/banner was chosen at every step.
+Every time a non-optimal banner is selected, the total potential reward that can be obtained reduces further from this theoretical maximum.
 As a result, you **_regret_** choosing this bandit and wish instead that you’d chosen the best one.
 As the term _regret_ implies, you may have no way to know in advance that you’re making a non-optimal choice, only in hindsight do you realize your mistake.

 The regret $\mathcal{L}$ is calculated by taking the difference between the reward obtained by the implemented policy and the reward that would have been obtained if instead the optimal policy had been followed, over a total of $T$ time steps:
 $$